Balance, vision & Hearing Working Together

 For most of us, vision is a term used to describe how clear things are.
 In reality, the impact of vision on our lives is much more profound than just the clarity of the images being perceived.
+Vision is also connected to our balance system.
 To maintain balance and navigate space in our physical world, we must organize and integrate information from the visual (eyes), proprioceptive (information perceived through our muscles and joints to tell us where we are in space) and vestibular (inner ears sensing motion, equilibrium and spatial awareness) systems.
 A deficiency in any of these three vitals systems can have a dramatic impact on the person’s ability to exist in their world.

-The intimate relationship between the vestibular (inner ear) and visual systems begins at birth, as the vestibular system is the only fully myelinated (a protective sheath around the nerve allowing the nerve impulse to move more quickly) and functioning system that we are born with (Tecklin).
-It is this system that guides our movement, which in turn guides the development of our visual system during our first years.
+The intimate relationship between the balance (vestibular/inner ear) and vision begins at birth, as the vestibular system is the only fully myelinated (a protective sheath around the nerve allowing the nerve impulse to move more quickly) and functioning system that we are born with (Tecklin).
+It is this system that guides our balance, which in turn guides the development of our vision during our first years.
 When we are young, movement guides vision.
-However, as soon as we develop the necessary visual skills, vision begins to guide movement.
+However, as soon as we develop the necessary visual skills, vision begins to guide balance.

 Vision & the Brain